Moving to Wellington

-Areas to Live
+Areas to Live in Wellington

 Located in the Lower Hutt area north of Wellington City, Petone is perfect for those looking for a seafront location away from the city.
 It has a large, pristine beach with kayaking, hiking, shopping and golfing right on the doorstep, a great choice for a busy, active family moving to Wellington.